ebelnikola/GILT_TNR_R/Readme.md

 - `Tools.jl` - Contains some useful functions.
 These are listed at the top of the file.
 - `IsingExactLevels` and `IsingEvenExactLevels` - data about exact 2d Ising spectrum.
 - `Project.toml` and `Manifest.toml` - contain information about versions of packages used in the computations.
-- `Newton_method_paper_results_reproduction.ipynb` - provides the simplest way to reproduce some of the results from "Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group".
+- `Newton_method_paper_results_reproduction.ipynb` - provides the simplest way to reproduce some of the results from [Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group](https://arxiv.org/abs/2408.10312).
+- `Lattice_Dilatation_Operator_paper_results_reproduction.ipynb` - provides the simplest way to reproduce some of the results from [Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group]().

 ## TODO: